opendatasoft/ods-documentation/source/creating_maps_charts/01_creating_advanced_maps/create-a-multiple-layers-map.rst

 2. Rename your layer in the **Title** area, to make it clearer for the map viewers.
 3. Add a **Description** in the provided area.

+.. admonition:: Note
+   :class: note

-.. note:: If you do not add your own description, it is the default one that will be displayed.
+   If you do not add your own description, it is the default one that will be displayed.

 Icon
 """"